 - Gratuities to porters, lodge staff and jeep guides.

-(International airfare from your home town to Johannesburg is additional).
+Price: Determined at time of booking.
+(International airfare from your hometown to Johannesburg is additional).

 Due to the special arrangements for our private safaris, small numbers of participants and limited availability at the exclusive properties we use, all payments are non-refundable and we highly recommend travel insurance.
 We gladly assist.